Elbow Fracture Open Reduction and Internal Fixation

 Talk to your doctor about what you can expect after your surgery.
 You may have some

-pain after your procedure, but pain medicine may help decrease the pain.
-You should
+pain after your procedure, but pain medicine may help decrease it.
+You should be able

-be able to resume a normal diet fairly quickly.
-You will probably get an imaging test
+to go back to a normal diet quickly.
+You will likely get an imaging test done, like

-done, like an X-ray, to make sure the surgery was successful.
-Depending on the extent
+an X-ray, to make sure the surgery was successful.
+Depending on the extent of your

-of your injury and your other medical conditions, you might be able to go home the
+injury and your other health conditions, you might be able to go home the same day.

 For a while after your surgery, you’ll need to keep the arm immobile.
 Often, this